theothergothamdev/samurai-financial-chrome-ext/README.md

 ## Maintainance

-This was a quick project for myself and I have no intention of continously maintainance.
+This was a quick project for myself and I have no intention of maintaining it in the future.

 ## Contributing